 Having all of the dirt and grime removed from each of these surfaces will make an immediate difference.

 At the bare minimum, we suggest a fresh coat or two on the front door.
 Take this as an opportunity to get creative in your color choice, but play it safe since you’re looking to sell in the near future.
-Additionally, wood siding and shutters will pop with the same treatment.
+A fresh coat of paint will not only vastly improve the look and curb appeal of your property, but it will also protect the underlying surface from the elements in the future.
+Just remember when choosing your color scheme that potential buyers tend to gravitate towards colors that are easy to picture themselves living with every day.

 Be sure that all areas appear even in their care so nothing sticks out as subpar, or you may accidentally raise suspicion in your potential buyers.